 Many or all of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.Here's how we make money.

-In the battle for backyards across America, Weber and Char-Broil are two of the best-known brands.
-And this is for good reason since they make grills fit for any occasion, and at affordable prices.
-If you are a fan of outdoor cooking but want to improve your game, this is the place to start.
+Weber and Char-Broil are two of the best-known brands in the battle for backyards across America.
+And this is for good reason since they make grills fit for any occasion and at affordable prices.
+Still, you might be wondering which grill is best.
+Rest assured that comparing Char-Broil vs. Weber is the right place to start.

 Weber Grill Review